M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - [Quests Additions](https://www.curseforge.com/minecraft/mc-mods/quests-additions): An addon for the FTB quests mod.
 It adds some tasks and rewards (currently 7 tasks and 3 rewards) that are missing in the base mod.
 - [Item Filters](https://www.curseforge.com/minecraft/mc-mods/item-filters): Item Filters is a library mod that is used by mods like FTB Quests, Modular Pipes and QNet.
 It adds a single item, "Item Filter" which allows advanced filtering/item selection.
 You can easily add your own filters with the API.
 - [Better End Cities Vanilla](https://www.curseforge.com/minecraft/mc-mods/better-end-cities-vanilla): With this Mod installed, the end cities that generate will be much more intricate in design and will include more loot as each loot room has more chests.
-- [Bigger Better End Cities](https://www.curseforge.com/minecraft/mc-mods/bigger-better-end-cities): This mod rewrites the generation of end cities to make them much larger and with many more branching paths.

 ## Mod Removals
 - **Respawning Structures**: Crazy Bug that caused structures to reset while players are inside the structure